clarriu97/vericlient/docs/api_docs/vericlient.md

 To know how to configure the library, the following concepts must be understood:

-- `target`: the target of the client, which can be `cloud` or `custom`.
-  The `cloud` target is used to interact with the Veridas cloud APIs.
-  The `custom` target is used to interact with self-hosted or on-premises Veridas APIs.

-  If you want to use it with the `custom` target, don't need to care about the rest of the parameters, but you must provide the `url`.

-  Default: `cloud`.
+- `target`: You can use the library to interact with the Veridas cloud APIs or with a self-hosted API.
+It will depend on the `url` parameter.
+If the `url` parameter is provided to the client object, the client will interact with the self-hosted API.
+Otherwise, it will interact with the Veridas cloud APIs.

 - `url`: the URL of the API to interact with.
-It is only used when the `target` is `custom`.
+If provided, the client will interact with this URL instead of the Veridas cloud APIs.

-- `apikey`: the API key to use for the requests against the Veridas Cloud API.
+- `apikey`: the API key to use for the requests if the client is interacting with the Veridas Cloud API.

-- `environment`: the environment to use for the requests.
+- `environment`: the environment to use for the requests if the client is interacting with the Veridas cloud APIs.
 It can be `production` or `sandbox`.

   Default: `sandbox`.

-- `location`: the location to use for the requests.
+- `location`: the location to use for the requests if the client is interacting with the Veridas cloud APIs.
 It can be `eu` or `us`, depending if the server is located in Europe or the United States.

   Default: `eu`.